 Flights are the biggest expenditure of any vacation especially if it is an international vacation.
-There are so many websites and so many deals and offers and the prices are always fluctuating that we actually have to scratch our heads while hunting the cheapest deal.
-Well, the following tips and tricks will get you the best deal with the least effort:
+There are so many websites and so many deals and offers and the prices are always fluctuating that we actually have to scratch our heads while hunting for the cheapest deal.
+Well, this post tell you exactly how to find cheap flights with the best deals and the least effort.

 - 1. Be flexible with travel dates and times

 - 2. Search using google flights or skyscanner

 - 3. Search in incognito

 - 5. Fly where its cheap

 - 6. Mind the convenience fee

 - 7. Find a good offer

 - 9. Approach a local travel agent